; Becoming a Council Member - Local Government Elections 2021 - City of Wanneroo

 Returning Officer

 The City’s Returning Officer is appointed by the Western Australian Electoral Commission and is responsible for the conduct and processes associated with the City of Wanneroo local government elections.
-The Returning Officer is able to provide further information to the election process.
+The Returning Officer can provide further information to the election process.

 Further information